Lilia Wahinemaikaʻi Hale: Early childhood

-Lilia Hale was born on April 20, 1913 in the home of Mrs. Macalton, the grandmother of Emma Veary.
+Lilia Hale was born on April 20, 1913, in the home of Mrs. Macalton, the grandmother of Emma Veary.
 She was later raised in Kapālama (or what is commonly referred to as Pālama) on Insane Asylum Road, named after the mental hospital that once stood near her residence.
 She is the daughter of Annie Kealohanui Kanahele and Herbert Kaʻaukea Kaʻapuiki.
 Not much is known of her parents, as Hale was abandoned by them early in her life.
 She was adopted by her grandfather, Kamuela (Sam) Kanahele (January 24, 1850 – June 14, 1937) who spoke to her only in Hawaiian and taught her Hawaiian values along with a strong devotion to God.
 Kanahele, who was a construction worker by trade also was a kahu at Kaumakapili Church as well as on Molokaʻi.
 Kanahele composed the song Pauoa Liko Lehua for his wife Elizabeth Kaukeano Kanahele (August 15, 1865 – October 20, 1922).
 He was involved in the construction of the first church of Kalaupapa.Hale was a devout member of the Seventh-day Adventist Church.

 As a child, Hale would paddle with her grandparents to visit families with Hansens disease and bring them fresh fruit.
 Following the death of her grandmother, she lived with her relatives in Molokaʻi, Maui, Waiohinu and various other locations until her grandfather remarried and could care for her.

 Hale attended Central Grammar School, or what is now known as Central Middle School.
 Like many other Hawaiians in her time period, she was forbidden from speaking Hawaiian in school.
 During her first day at Central, her teacher urged her to respond to Lydia instead of Lilia, which was Hawaiian for lily.
 When Hale would refuse, she would be beaten by her teacher as a form of punishment for speaking Hawaiian.
 This was a traumatic and influential memory that inspired her advocacy in preserving the language.

 Later years

 Hale lived the rest of her life in Waimānalo.
+She was married twice, had 24 grandchildren, 63 great-grandchildren, and 16 great-great-grandchildren.
+She died at home in Waimānalo, surrounded by family members.
+At her request, her ashes were scattered at Napoopoo Bay on the Big Island.